amitpawarcbg/apparmor/README.md

 Replace profile.name with the name of the profile you want to manipulate.
 Also, replace /path/to/bin/ with the actual executable file path.
 For example for the ping command use /bin/ping

+Now think of the challenges of implementing AppArmor in production.

+First, you will have to build robust profiles for each of your containers to prevent attacks without blocking daily tasks.

+Then, you will have to manage several profiles across all the nodes in your cluster.

+kube-apparmor-manager tool will help to manage AppArmor profiles for Kubernetes cluster.